kcg295/kcg295.github.io/projects.md

 ##### Current Status

 Writing a position paper defining horizontal security and discussing why it is needed.
-This paper will be submitted to [NSPW](https://www.nspw.org/2021/).
+This paper was submitted to [NSPW](https://www.nspw.org/2021/).
 To see a draft of this paper, see the git repository [here](https://github.com/kcg295/HorizontalSecurityPaper/tree/colbac).